 I hate it when things are more complex than they need to be because some moron thinks a fancy GUI is best.

 Windows 7, 8 and 10 are going to break a lot of equipment that relies on proprietary controls, or with Win-7 you have to make your computer less secure to allow your camera system to work.

-This ties devices to particular versions of one browser and OS and means that without better than average PC skills these devices will soon not be able to be maintained.
+This ties devices to particular versions of one browser and OS and means that without better than average PC skills these devices will no longer be maintained.
+Suits equipment suppliers I guess.